AlgoTradingHub/theplatform-book/source/queries.md

 2 4
 ```

+### Ptables support

+Ptables are supported transparently in queries.
+However, due to their special nature some operations are not supported.

+Namely:

+* Inner joins
+* Left joins where ptable is right table.

 ## Upsert

 Triad acts similarly to SQL "UPDATE OR INSERT ..." expression.
 It also supports creating new fields in addition to updating and inserting existing fields.